Hornbill-Docs/esp-config/esp-config/automation/human-task.md

 <!-- 10 APR 2025 - CAMMY: I AM HIDING THIS CONTENT B/C I SEARCHED WORKSPACES AND I SEE THE allowcustomtaskfields SETTING WAS REMOVED FIVE YEARS AGO.
 ### Enabling Capture Outcome fields
 You may have a need to record additional information against the chosen outcome of a task.
 In order to do this, you can enable Capture Outcome fields and use these to add additional fields to capture additional information when a specific outcome is chosen on a task.

-**To enable Capture Outcome fields:**
-1. In Configuration, navigate to Home > System > Settings > Advanced and enable the following setting:
-* experimental.feature.bpm.allowcustomtaskfields

-With this setting enabled it is now possible to configure both capture fields per outcome on a task, as well as at the task level.
 -->
-### Adding capture fields to tasks
-1. In the *Capture Task Fields* section, click **Add Field**.
-1. In the *Edit Field Settings* dialog, configure the following fields:
-    * **Field Properties.** Provide a title for the field, add a custom field ID, or leave the default.
-    * **Default Flags.** Configure whether the field is mandatory, visible on the form, in read-only view, and so on.
-    * **Field Type Settings.** Configure the type of capture you wish to use — single, multi-line, static or dynamic dropdown, checkbox, radio button, label, and so on.
-Provide the context-based attributes as required.
-1. Click **Apply Settings** to add the capture field to the task.
-1. Repeat the process for any additional capture fields you need for the task.

 <!-- ### Considerations
 * **Default Reason field**<br>You may decide that the Reason field on the task is no longer relevant if you have added your own capture fields, and this can be hidden from the task by ticking the Hide reason option under the Task Options settings.-->